The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 Steps:

 * Parse a snapshot of data gathered from Hugging Face (short description TBD; see the rest of this README for details!)
-* `cd static-catalog` where most of the following work is done:
-* Update `data/reference/keyword-categories.json` with any changes to the hierarchy or keywords.
+* Update `static-catalog/data/reference/keyword-categories.json` with any changes to the hierarchy or keywords.
-* Run `src/scripts/write-category-files.py`.
+* Run `make catalog`, which does the following:
-  * It starts with a _shebang_, `/usr/bin/env python`, so you don't need to do `python src/...`.
-Try the `--help` option.
-Use `--verbose` to see what's happening.
-This script takes about 30 seconds to run.
+  * Runs `src/scripts/write-category-files.py`.
+(It starts with a _shebang_, `/usr/bin/env python`, so you don't need to do `python src/...`.)
+It runs for several minutes.
+You can run this script separately; use `--help` to see options.
 It writes one markdown file _for each topic_ under `markdown/processed/YYYY-MM-DD`.
 It writes one JavaScript and one JSON file _for each topic_ under `data/json/processed/YYYY-MM-DD`.
-* Run `src/scripts/copy-files-to-docs.sh` to copy the files created.
+  * Runs `src/scripts/copy-files-to-docs.sh` to copy the files created over to the correct locations in `docs`.
 * Commit the changes and push upstream!

 Notes:
+* `write-category-files.py` requires DuckDB to be installed (see [Using DuckDB](#using-duckdb)) _and_ it requires a database file named `static-catalog/croissant.duckdb`.
+This file is very large, so we don't version it in the git repo.
+Talk to Dean Wampler or Joe Olson to get a copy of this file and put it in the `static-catalog` directory.
-* The markdown files copied to `../docs` (i.e., `../docs` is relative to our current working directory, `static-catalog`) correspond to _collections_ defined in `../docs/_config.yaml`; there is a subfolder for each collection, currently `_language`, `_domain`, and `_modality` (the `_` is required)
+* The markdown files copied to `docs` correspond to _collections_ defined in `docs/_config.yaml`; there is a subfolder for each collection, currently `_language`, `_domain`, and `_modality` (the `_` is required)
-* The JavaScript files are copied to `../docs/files/data/catalog`.
+* The JavaScript files are copied to `docs/files/data/catalog`.
 They contain the static data, defined as JS arrays of objects.
 * The markdown and JSON directory hierarchies are _different_.
 The markdown files need to be flat, only _collection_ subfolders (currently `_language`, `_domain`, and `_modality`).
 We tried making hierarchical directories here, but this isn't supported by Jekyll/Liquid.
-In contrast, the JavaScript files written to `../docs/files/data/catalog` are hierarchical, because they use our own convention and are handled appropriately by the JavaScript code used (see `../docs/_includes/data_table_template.html`).
+In contrast, the JavaScript files written to `../docs/files/data/catalog` are hierarchical, because they use our own convention and are handled appropriately by the JavaScript code that loads them, `docs/_includes/data_table_template.html`.

 The rest of this README covers how to parse the raw data into usable JSON.
-It doesn't cover editing of `static-catalog/data/reference/keyword-categories.json`, which was created manually!!
+It doesn't cover editing of `data/reference/keyword-categories.json`, which was created manually!!

 ## Initial Setup